JelleZijlstra/JelleZijlstra.github.io/odd.md

 {'a': None, 'b': 'str'}
 ```

-But when NamedTuple and TypedDict are used, some types are transformed into other ones:
+But when NamedTuple and TypedDict are used, some types are converted during the creation of the class:

 ```pycon
 >>> class X(NamedTuple):